 We like to keep our community up-to-date with the latest happenings in the dental world as well as offer helpful tips and tricks for their smiles, which is why you can find us everywhere in the local news and media!
 Read below to see Dr. Hackbarth’s updates on advancements in dental science.

-There is a 70% chance that you have an infection that is eating away at your body right now as your read this article.
-Not only that but this infection is increasing your chances of having a heart attack or stroke.
-It also can be responsible for increased risk of premature birth, erectile dysfunction and may vastly increase your risk for Alzheimer’s disease.
+There is a 70% chance that you have an infection that is eating away at your body right now as you read this article.
+This potential infection could also be increasing your chances of having a heart attack or stroke.
+It can also be responsible for increased risk of premature birth, erectile dysfunction and may vastly increase your risk for Alzheimer’s disease.